Last updated September 28, 2022.

 Learn about the best foods to eat and drink when studying and an eating strategy for exam day that will prep your brain for top mental performance.

 How would you describe how you want to feel on the day of an important test?

-If you could describe exactly how you want to feel the day of an important test, I imagine you’d say well-rested, alert, and laser-focused, but with an inner calm and confidence.
+I imagine you’d say “well-rested, alert, and laser-focused, but with an inner calm and confidence.”

-Unfortunately, existing on coffee, energy drinks, and junk food while cramming for exams is pretty common.
+Unfortunately, living on coffee, energy drinks, and junk food while cramming for exams is pretty common.

-No wonder many students find themselves feeling exhausted, unfocused, and a bundle of nerves on the big day instead.
+No wonder many students find themselves feeling exhausted, unfocused, and a bundle of nerves on the day of a big test.

 Upgrade Your Diet Before Your Exams

-Too many students live on junk food and yet expect maximum performance from their brain.
+Too many students live on junk food and yet expect maximum performance from their brains.

 This is an unreasonable expectation!

 Treat your brain like the exquisite, powerful machine it is.